Jeep Grand Cherokee (ZJ): 1996 Restyling

 For 1996, the Grand Cherokee received a mid-cycle restyling, with new front and rear bumpers and side cladding, a larger front grille, new aluminum-alloy wheel options, and an entirely new interior, now featuring a front passenger side airbag and revised interior fabrics.
 A combination AM/FM stereo with cassette and CD players became available, as well as a rear-mounted multi-disc CD changer unit.
 The five-speed manual transmission option was also dropped for 1995.
 At this time, the part-time Command-Trac four-wheel drive system was dropped, leaving the full-time Selec-Trac and computerized Quadra-Trac four-wheel drive systems as options.
+The previous base SE trim was discontinued due to low sales, and the mid-level Laredo became the new base trim.

-A new steering wheel which featured three-spokes with integrated cruise control buttons, a new dual-note horn, and the horn buttons were deleted in favor of a single horn pad.
+A new steering wheel that featured three spokes with integrated cruise control buttons, a new dual-note horn, and the horn buttons were deleted in favor of a single horn pad.
 The front seats were new as well as an upgraded interior with new door panels and interior trim panels, a glove box with more storage space, new tires and wheels, revised headlamps, fog lamps that were directly integrated into the vehicle's front bumper on some models, a new remote keyless system, as well as faux wood interior trim standard on all models.
-An optional rear lift glass (first introduced with the 1995 Orvis edition where production tailgates manufactured after January 3, 1995 have both provisions for both fixed and lift glass) for the Laredo and Limited were added to the options list (the fixed glass came standard).
-The Grand Cherokee now offered standard power windows, power door locks, rear door child locks, keyless entry, AM/FM radio with cassette player and compact disc player and four standard speakers, cloth seating surfaces, and more.
+An optional rear lift glass (first introduced with the 1995 Orvis edition, where production tailgates manufactured after January 3, 1995, have both provisions for both fixed and lift glass) for the Laredo and Limited was added to the options list (the fixed glass came standard).
+The Grand Cherokee now offered standard power windows, power door locks, rear door child locks, keyless entry, AM/FM radio with cassette player and compact disc player, and four standard speakers, cloth seating surfaces, and more.
 The manual transmission was no longer offered after the 1994 model year Grand Cherokee sold in North America, but remained as the only transmission for European ZJs (ZG) sold in Europe with the diesel motor.